-Designated Protected Area Mandatory Buy Back Designated Protected Area Restricted Staircasing If you own more than 80% of the home the mandatory buyback provisions in the lease will apply and the landlord or a nominee should buy the lease from you when you wish to sell your property.
-You will not own the freehold at any point.
-You can reach a maximum of 80% ownership in this home.
+Scheme Lease Type Designated Protected Area Manda- tory Buy Back Designated Protected Area Re- stricted Staircasing Features home the mandatory buyback provisions in the lease will apply and You can reach a maximum of 80% ownership in this home.
 As a result, you will not own the freehold at any point.
-Maximum % share you can own in future 100% 80% Additional restrictions May require a qualifying local connection to the area (see 'Eligibility' section for more information) May require a qualifying local connection to the area (see 'Eligibility' section for more information)
+Maximum % share you can own in future 100% 80% Additional restrictions connection to the area (see 'Eligibility' May require a qualifying local connection to the area (see 'Eligibility' section for more information)